SunkenCrownGames/Broken/README.md

 ## Version 2 Features To Implement
 ~~Dash Ability~~\
 ~~Dash Ability Reduce Energy~~\
+~~Orbs To Increase Energy~~\
-Orbs To Increase Energy (Scale by size depending on the amount of energy)
+Scale Orb by size depending on the amount of energy contained

 ## BUGS: